dd9jn/rfc4880bis/crypto-refresh.md

 ## Packet Headers

-The first octet of the packet header is called the "Packet Tag".
+The first octet of the packet header contains the "Packet Tag".
-It determines the format of the header and denotes the packet contents.
+The first octet determines the format of the header and denotes the packet contents.
 The remainder of the packet header is the length of the packet.

 There are two packet formats, the (current) OpenPGP packet format specified by this document and its predecessors and the Legacy packet format as used by legacy implementations.